 - Bacterial Infections: These infections are the second most common causes of fever in babies.
 Look out for bladder infections in girls especially if she has no other symptom other than fever.
 Unexplained fever is also a symptom of common bacterial infections like strep throat.

 - Sinus Infection: A sinus infection is a complication of a cold, with a symptom being the return of fever a few days after your child’s temperature returns to normal (along with sinus pain).

-- Vaccine Fever: Many babies develop fever after most vaccines, usually within the first 12 hours.
+- Vaccine Fever: Many babies develop a fever after most vaccines, usually within the first 12 hours.
 It may last for two to three.
 This is normal and harmless and means the vaccine is working.
 However, if your baby’s vaccine-related fever worries you, do see a doctor without delay.

-- Overheating: Low grade fever can occur if your child is over-heated.
+- Overheating: Low-grade fever can occur if your child is over-heated.
 This could be either via overdressing or high environmental temperature.
 His temperature will return to the normal range once he is moved to a cooler place or the unnecessary layers of clothing are removed.
 Rest and drinking extra fluids also help in re-establishing a normal temperature.